Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: Introduction

-Motivated by these findings, we combine the results of \cite{Taylor:2024fvf} with \cite{Horowitz:2023xyl,Horowitz:2024dch} and investigate whether primordial black holes in a gravitational EFT can evolve, through Hawking emission of photons, from initially non rotating states to configurations with near extremal angular velocity.
-We estimate the fraction of primordial black holes that can undergo such an evolution and assess its sensitivity to higher curvature effects.
-This allows us to argue that if such near extremal spinning black hole solutions of gravitational EFT constitute even a small fraction of the dark matter abundance, they would generically produce strong and potentially observable signatures, driven by the rapidly growing tidal forces in the near horizon region.
-These effects offer a novel probe of both primordial black hole dark matter and the breakdown of effective field theory in strong gravity regimes, relevant for the early universe scenario.
+Motivated by these findings, we investigate whether primordial black holes in an EFT-corrected theory of gravity can evolve, through Hawking emission of photons, from initially non-rotating states to configurations with near-extremal angular velocity.
+For a physically viable region in the parameter space of EFT-coefficients, we estimate the fraction of primordial black holes that can undergo such an evolution and assess its sensitivity to higher-curvature effects.
+Further, we demonstrate that for a range of different initial mass and initial spin configurations, a similar number of primordial black holes evolve to near-extremal spins, thus showing the robustness of the spin-evolution mechanism even in the presence of EFT-corrections.
+Keeping in mind the possibly diverging tidal effects discussed in \cite{Horowitz:2023xyl,Horowitz:2024dch}, we then argue that if such near-extremal spinning black hole solutions of gravitational EFT constitute even a small fraction of the dark matter abundance, they would generically produce strong and potentially observable signatures, driven by the rapidly growing tidal forces in the near-horizon region.
+These effects would then offer a novel probe of both primordial black hole dark matter and the breakdown of effective field theory in strong-gravity regimes, which are relevant to the early-universe scenario.

+The paper is organized as follows.
+Sec. \ref{setup} discusses the EFT-corrected theory of gravity that we use to model the black holes, and the probability function used for the spin-evolution mechanism.
+We present the results of the simulations in Sec. \ref{Results} and conclude with a discussion on their possible consequences in Sec. \ref{Discussions}.
+Appendix \ref{AppA} lists the expressions of the EFT corrections to temperature, and Appendix \ref{AppB} elaborates upon the inclusion of EFT corrections to the probability function.